holoviz-topics/examples/doc/contributing.md

 Copy the template project from `template/anaconda-project.yml` to your project.
 You will use this file as a basis to build your own project.
-You can inspect more the `template` example folder, which contains a fully runnable and deployable project.
+You can further explore the template example folder, which houses a fully executable and deployable project.

 ```{note}
 Do not forget to clean up the notes left in the template project file